shsagir/play-area-sync/docs/craft-3-setup.md

 ## Get ready

 Make sure to have followed [our guides](/craft-3-about) so far.
 You should have already installed Craft locally and on fortrabbit.

 ## craft-copy

 We have published this little handy open-source command line tool to speed up common deployment tasks around Craft CMS on fortrabbit.
 It connects your local Craft CMS installation with an App on fortrabbit and then enables you to sync database and assets in a speedy and convenient way.
-It guides you through the process of setting everything up.
+It guides you through the process of setting everything up, it even has a table to show you which parts are still missing.
 Please head on to the GitHub page to learn how to use it:

 * [github.com/fortrabbit/craft-copy](https://github.com/fortrabbit/craft-copy)

+## Craft environment configuration

+Instead of hard coding secret credentials into your config files directly — like with WordPress — Craft 3 uses a much smarter approach: [environment detection](local-development#toc-environment-detection).
+So you can run your Craft locally and on remote without code or configuration file changes.

+Locally, your `.env` file will be modified and read.
+On fortrabbit the [environment variables](/env-vars) are getting feeded from the ones you can set in the Dashboard.
+When have chosen Craft in [software chooser](/app#toc-software-preset) while you have created the App, all ENV vars at fortrabbit are already pre-populated, all set and done.

 ## Security key